 Capital allowances

-FORTHCOMING CHANGE: At Spring Budget 2024, the government confirmed that it will publish draft capital allowances legislation for consultation to seek views on a potential extension of full expensing (ie the 100% first-year allowance for main rate plant and machinery assets) and the 50% first-year allowance for special rate assets to include plant and machinery assets for leasing.
-In addition, the government announced at Autumn Statement 2023 that it will consult on the wider legislative implications of the introduction of these first-year allowances.
+FORTHCOMING CHANGE: At Spring Budget 2024, the previous Conservative government confirmed that it would publish draft capital allowances legislation for consultation to seek views on a potential extension of full the expensing allowances (ie the 100% first-year allowance for main rate plant and machinery assets and the 50% first-year allowance for special rate assets) to include plant and machinery assets for leasing.
+In addition, that government announced at Autumn Statement 2023 its intention to consult on the wider legislative implications of the introduction of these first-year allowances.

 For more information, see News Analysis: Autumn Statement 2023—Tax analysis and Spring Budget 2024—Tax analysis.